mesonbuild/meson/docs/markdown/Reference-manual.md

   If `native: false` or not specified, variable is retrieved from the cross-file if cross-compiling, and from the native-file when not cross-compiling.

+- `has_external_property(propname, native: true/false)`
+  *(since 0.58.0)*: checks whether the given property exist in a native or cross file.
+The optional `native: true` forces checking for the variable in the native file, even when cross-compiling.
+  If `native: false` or not specified, the variable is checked for in the cross-file if cross-compiling, and in the native-file when not cross-compiling.

 - `can_run_host_binaries()` *(since 0.55.0)*: returns true if the build machine can run binaries compiled for the host.
 This returns true unless you are cross compiling, need a helper to run host binaries, and don't have one.